Motor vehicle crashes with delivery trucks, such as UPS, FedEx, USPS and Amazon, can have…

-According to research, 69% of U.S. adults across all age groups have and actively use at least one social media site.
+According to research, 82% of the population in the United States has a social network profile.
 With that in mind, it’s fair to assume that a majority of personal injury clients have at least one social media account.
 But clients need to understand that no matter how harmless it may seem, anything you post to social media can be used against you in a personal injury lawsuit.

 What type of information is available on social media?

 Some people don’t care about their privacy settings on social media.
 In fact, some people do not realize that even if they just share memes, they are still revealing quite a bit about themselves online.
 What you post online may seem insignificant to you, but much of what we do and say on the internet is not in line with how to talk or act at work or at dinner parties.
 For some reason, sitting in front of a computer screen strips us of the social filter that governs much of our daily lives.
 We turn to social media to vent, share an exciting or fun time, and celebrate accomplishments.

 Insurance companies and defense attorneys are skilled at twisting information available to create a narrative around a claimant and their injuries.
 Even accounts that haven’t been used in years contain a wealth of information.
 Typically, a person’s profile provides the following information: